ShresthaShulav/susham-food-php/README.md

 Now go to the web browser and open: http://localhost/phpmyadmin/

-There, create a database named `ecommerceweb`.
+There, create a database named `sushamfoodmiddefense`.

 Go to the `Import` tab.
 Import `sushamfood_middefence.sql` from `./DATABASE FILE`.